vangav/vos_backend/README.md

 ### Try it out
 1. open an internet browser page and type **[`http://localhost:9000/calculate_sum?a=1.2&b=2.3`](http://localhost:9000/calculate_sum?a=1.2&b=2.3)** - this returns 3.5
 2. play with `a` and `b` values in the request string in (1)
+3. try issuing an invalid request (e.g.: set `a` to "xyz", don't set `b`, ...) to get a sense of how the default error response looks like.
+[Error responses](https://github.com/vangav/vos_backend/blob/master/README/06_error_response.md) are explained in depth in a separate section.

 ### Stop the service
 1. in the terminal session where you started the service press **`control + d`**